onflow/flow/flips/20220817-extensibility.md

 subtype of `T`, `T with E1` and `T with E2`.

 The order of the extensions in the type are not interchangeable: `T with E1, E2` is a different type than `T with E2, E1`, despite them both being subtypes of `T`, `T with E1` and `T with E2`.
+This is because these two types do not permit the same operations; `let x, y <- remove E2 from e` is legal when `e` has type `T with E1, E2`, but not when `e` has type `T with E2, E1` (see the section on removing extensions from types below).

-This is because if the combined type is destroyed, the `destroy` functions on the base type and the destructors will be called in a different order.
+Additionally, if the combined type is destroyed, the `destroy` functions on the base type and the destructors will be called in a different order.
 Consider (see the sections below for details on the `extend` syntax):

 ```cadence